Supporting Taliban means supporting anti-India acts: UP CM Adityanath | Law-Order

 “This cannot be accepted.
 We have to be cautious of such people who support the wrong acts of Taliban,” he said.

-The CM shared the stage with Union Minister of State for Civil Aviation V K Singh, BJP MP Anil Agarwal, local BJP leaders and others.
+The CM shared the stage with Union Minister of State for Civil Aviation V K Singh, BJP MP Anil Agarwal, local BJP leaders, among others.

 Hitting out at previous non-BJP governments in the state, the priest-turned politician said administrations would deny permission for celebrations and Kanwar Yatra processions prior to 2017, but it has changed under his regime in the last four-and-a-half years.